Did you know that about 3.3 million people in the US have epilepsy? That makes it one of the most common neurological conditions in the country.

 Can high fever cause epilepsy?

-Not normally.
+Not normally, although it is possible.
 Febrile seizures sometimes happen to babies where they get a high temperature and begin having a seizure.
 In the majority of cases this does not lead to epilepsy in later life.
+However, it has been estimated that between 2% and 5% of children who had febrile seizures go on to develop epilepsy.

-A high fever on its own (such as from having influenza) will not make someone have epilepsy.
-If the fever is caused by certain diseases, such as cerebral malaria, there is a risk that it could cause brain damage and lead to epilepsy.
-But in this case it’s the disease - not the fever itself - that causes the epilepsy.
+A fever on its own (such as from having influenza) will not normally make someone have epilepsy.
+However, if the fever is caused by certain diseases, such as cerebral malaria, there is a risk that it could cause brain damage and lead to epilepsy.

 Can mold cause epilepsy?